Academic Integrity Module

 Collusion

 The work you submit should be your own and you should complete it individually unless specific instructions require you to work with others.
 It is ok to discuss ideas and concepts from your course with other students (e.g. as you may do in tutorials or other classes), but you should not receive or provide assistance for assessments.
 To avoid colluding with others, work on your own assessment tasks and avoid sharing any work that is for graded assessment with others.
-For more examples of collusion refer to the chapters on Receiving significant assistance, Providing assistance when not permitted and File sharing.
+For more examples of collusion refer to the chapters on Providing significant assistance and File sharing.

 What should Jack do?